Kourtney Kardashian Trades In Her Bikini For Sweats In West Hollywood

-It appears that the Memorial Day weekend bliss has come down as Keeping Up with the Kardashians star, Kourtney Kardashian, was spotted running errands in West Hollywood with her daughter Penelope, 5, in tow on Wednesday as reported by Daily Mail.
-The mother of three, 38, kept it laid back by going make-up free and wearing a blue hoodie paired with black leggings while her daughter rocked an adorable denim, long-sleeved dress.
+It appears that the Memorial Day weekend bliss has come down as Keeping Up with the Kardashians star Kourtney Kardashian was spotted running errands in West Hollywood with her daughter Penelope, 5, in tow on Wednesday as reported by Daily Mail.
+The mother of three, 38, kept it laid back by going makeup free and wearing a blue hoodie paired with black leggings while her daughter rocked an adorable denim, long-sleeved dress.

 The two even took the time to stop and admire a family of turtles swimming in a fountain where Kourtney was reportedly asking Penelope to point out which turtles were the parents and which were the brothers and sisters.
 It was clearly a mommy-daughter day as Kourtney’s two sons, Mason, 8, and Reign, 3, were left at home.